-Elections for the Lawrence Committee will open on 27th October 2022 at 2pm.
-Students with a netid can go to this link to submit their vote.
-Partners and other eligible residents can vote by directly emailing Kevin Fleming at kevinaf@princeton.edu.
-The voting will be open until 11:59 pm of November 7, 2022.
-The winners will be announced during the Lawrence Committee meeting to be held on Tuesday, November 8th, 2022.
+Elections for the Lawrence Committee are now open and residents who are students can vote here.
+Partners and other eligible residents can vote by directly emailing Amber Serrano at as2250@princeton.edu.
+The voting will be open until Friday, November 10 at noon (12:00 pm EST).
+The winners will be announced during the Lawrence Committee meeting to be held on Monday, November 13th, 2023 at 5:30 pm.
 You may view the Candidate Statements for the election below.

 Candidate Bios